leppink/leppink.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

+Hello!
 I am a Ph.D. candidate at the Massachusetts Institute of Technology within the Nuclear Science and Engineering Department.
 I work broadly with radio-frequency heating and current drive systems for fusion energy devices.
 I am currently working on the high-field side lower hybrid current drive project at the DIII-D tokamak.
 This will be the first experimental verifcation of the benefits of high-field side launch of radio-frequency waves in any tokamak device.

 During my Ph.D., I designed and installed a new diagnostic on DIII-D, a high-field side scrape-off layer reflectometer.
 This diagnostic measures density profiles at the location of the newly installed high-field side lower hybrid current drive and provides key plasma density measurements to optimize and understand coupling of the RF waves into the plasma core.